aleen42/PersonalWiki/Programming/JavaScript/high_performance/string_regular_expressions/string_regular_expressions.md

 - **Reduce the amount and reach of alternation**

     Alternation using the `|` may require that all alternation options be tested at every position in a string.
-Therefore, you can reduce th need for alternation by using character classes and optional components, or by pushing the alternation further back into the regex.
+Therefore, you can reduce the need for alternation by using character classes and optional components, or by pushing the alternation further back into the regex.

+    Character classes are faster than alternation because they're implemented using bit vectors (or other fast implementations) rather than backtracking.

+    When alternation is necessary, put frequently occurring alternatives first if this does not affect what the regex matches.

 Instead of|Use
 :---------|:--